 In-prison programmes working with women who have experienced violence before entering prison are necessary for different reasons.
 First of all, women inmates should have the same rights as women outside prison.
-Thus, in the same manner as women outside prison, women inmates should have access to support and therapeutic programmes.
-These programmes are necessary to recover from violent experiences, to recover self-esteem and to achieve empowerment.
-Moreover, these kinds of programmes may also help prevent future abusive and violent relationships.
+Thus, in the same manner as women outside prison, women inmates should have access to support and therapeutic

-These needs have been stressed by the Council of Europe Recommendation on the European Prison Rules: 'all authorities shall pay particular attention to the requirements of women such as their physical, vocational, social and psychological needs' (Prison Rule 34.1).
-Moreover, this Recommendation also points out 'that particular effort shall be made to give access to special services for women' (Prison Rule 34.2), making special reference to the fact 'particular attention shall be paid to the need of prisoners who have experienced physical, mental or sexual abuse' (Prison Rule 25.4).
+These needs have been stressed by the Council of Europe Recommendation on the European Prison Rules: 'all authorities shall pay particular attention to the requirements of women such as their physical, vocational, social and psychological needs' (Prison Rule 34.1).10 Moreover, this Recommenda-

+10 Council of Europe Recommendation Rec(2006)2 of the Committee of Ministers to member states on the European Prison Rules.
+Available at: https://wcd.coe.int/wcd/ ViewDoc.jsp?id=955747 tion also points out 'that particular effort shall be made to give access to special services for women' (Prison Rule 34.2), making special reference to the fact 'particular attention shall be paid to the need of prisoners who have experienced physical, mental or sexual abuse' (Prison Rule 25.4).
 In order to comply with the Council of Europe Recommendations, all European prisons should develop in-prison programmes to deal with the extensive gender-based violence experienced suffered by women inmates prior to their imprisonment.